com-480-data-visualization/com-480-project-euch/README.md

 **10% of the final grade**

-Report of milestone 1 is in [milestone1_euch.pdf](milestone1_euch.pdf) and the python notebook containing the exploratory data analysis can be found in [EDA.ipynb](Exploratory_data_analysis/EDA.ipynb).
+Report of milestone 1 is in [milestone1_euch.pdf](https://github.com/com-480-data-visualization/com-480-project-euch/blob/master/Milestones/milestone1_euch.pdf) and the python notebook containing the exploratory data analysis can be found in [EDA.ipynb](Exploratory_data_analysis/EDA.ipynb).

 ## Milestone 2 (Friday 1st May, 5pm)

 **10% of the final grade**

+Report of milestone 2 is in [milestone2_euch.pdf](https://github.com/com-480-data-visualization/com-480-project-euch/blob/master/Milestones/milestone2_euch.pdf) and the protoype of the homepage of the website is [index.html](https://github.com/com-480-data-visualization/com-480-project-euch/blob/master/Code/Website/index.html).